-Karen Hoffman, MD and her team at the University of Texas MD Anderson Cancer Center are investigating how receiving counseling from a radiation oncologist in a multidisciplinary clinic increases prostate cancer patients’ awareness of radiation therapy as a treatment option with a favorable side effect profile.
-The study will also examine whether the counseling changes prostate cancer patients’ treatment choice.
+Karen Hoffman, MD, MHSc, MPH, and her team at the University of Texas MD Anderson Cancer Center investigated whether receiving counseling from a radiation oncologist in a multidisciplinary clinic increases prostate cancer patients’ awareness of radiation therapy as a treatment option with a favorable side effect profile.
+The study also examined whether the counseling changes prostate cancer patients’ treatment choice.

 A large portion of men with localized prostate cancer only meet with a urologist who, according to previous studies, typically recommend surgery and frequently do not discuss radiation therapy with their patients.
 As a result, many prostate cancer patients may not be aware that radiation therapy is a treatment option with less impact on sexual and urinary function than surgery and cannot make a fully informed decision about their cancer care.

-In the study, Dr. Hoffman and her team are prospectively surveying patients at their multidisciplinary prostate cancer clinic to:
+In the study, Dr. Hoffman and her team prospectively surveyed patients at their multidisciplinary prostate cancer clinic to:

 - Compare patients’ awareness of radiation as a treatment option before and after counseling by a radiation oncologist.

-- Determine if the counseling increases patients’ knowledge about how the side effects of radiation and surgery compare and whether the expectation of fewer urinary, bowel or sexual problems influences their treatment choice.
+- Determine if the counseling increased patients’ knowledge about how the side effects of radiation and surgery compare and whether the expectation of fewer urinary, bowel or sexual problems influenced their treatment choice.

-- Assess whether the visit to the multidisciplinary clinic changes patients’ treatment choice and, if so, why.
+- Assess whether the visit to the multidisciplinary clinic changed patients’ treatment choice and, if so, why.